... not just about caring for the present, but investing in the future.

 We know that stewardship encompasses much more than financial contributions:

 For Unitarian Universalists, the stewardship financial pledge is a celebration of the fact that the congregation is supported and governed by the people; it is a voluntary act of commitment.
 It is also a privilege.
 Participating in our Year-Round Stewardship program signals a shared commitment to the work of the congregation.
 For us at UUCFM we are transitioning and evolving our stewardship program to better meet the needs of the members of our congregation as well as the financial needs of the church.
-We are moving from a once-a-year, time-pressured "campaign" to a "year-round" program giving members options that better align with their lives.
-You are seeing these new aspects to our Stewardship approach at UUCFM:
+We are moving from a once-a-year, time-pressured "campaign" to a more flexible program, giving members optons that better align with their lives.
+Our Stewardship Committee will contact members explaining ways they can express their generosity.

 We understand that many of our members have busy lives, filled with urgent demands on their time.
 We have created a new "Commitment Portal" as a convenient confidential way for members to pledge/renew their Stewardship Commitment to our faith community.
 Please take a few moments to complete the form at http://uulead.org/fairshare/ and to add your comments and feedback in the space provided.